Fall in U.S. crude stocks, North Sea outage supports prices

 The alliance is targeting the elimination of an oil glut to bring inventories in the developed world back to the five-year moving average.

+Some producers, including Russia, had raised concerns over whether the deal should continue through the end of 2018.
+On Wednesday, Saudi Arabian energy minister Khalid al-Falih said it would be premature to discuss changes to OPEC’s policy.
+He said the drawdown of inventories would likely take through the second half of 2018.

-On Wednesday, Kuwait’s oil minister Bakhit al-Rashidi said compliance among both OPEC and non-OPEC members currently stands at 122 percent, the highest since the deal was implemented in January, helping bring stocks down.
+On Wednesday, Kuwait’s oil minister Bakhit al-Rashidi said compliance among both OPEC and non-OPEC members currently stands at 122 percent, the highest since the deal was implemented in January.

 Traders said rising U.S. crude production, which has soared by 16 percent since mid-2016 to 9.8 million bpd, was capping prices.
 The all-time U.S. production record of more than 10 million bpd was set in the early 1970s and is based on monthly EIA figures.